THAILAND – Phuket and Bangkok

 Don’t drive this way expecting to cross the river on your motorcycle as these are not allowed.

 Bhumibol Bridge.
-Another massive cable stayed bridge, motorcycles can’t drive over it.
-The approaches are very high, difficult to access and I passed under the south approach.
+Another massive cable-stayed bridge, motorcycles can’t drive over it.
+The approaches are very high, and difficult to access and I passed under the south approach.

-The bridge is 52 meters above sea level to allow cargo vessels to enter and exit. was the first bridge in Samut Prakan Province across that connected Phra Pradaeng District on the east and west side.
+The bridge is 52 meters above sea level to allow cargo vessels to enter and exit. was the first bridge in Samut Prakan Province that connected Phra Pradaeng District on the east and west sides.
 There is a toll for its use.

 I then returned the way I had come to see other sites in a different order than planned.